 15. Is There Room For Negotiation?

 If you consider these 15 essential things when buying a property, you should end up with the right one for you.
+Plus if you’re considering getting into the real estate sales sector, you can read our detailed article about setting up a real estate agency in Cyprus it’s not as hard as you think!
 Leave any of your own tips below!